Telecommunication-Telemedia-Assessment/frankenstone/README.md

 ## acknowledgments
 If you use this software in your research, please include a link to the repository and reference the following paper.
+Do not forget to also cite the corresponding models, e.g. DOVER, Q-Align, VILA, MUSIQ, FasterVQA.

 ```bibtex
 @article{goering2024frankenstone,